What is the term for a firm's ability to meet its commitments for financial liabilities?

 Study for the South Carolina Business Management and Law Exam with comprehensive question sets, flashcards, and detailed explanations.
 Prepare effectively and ace your exam!

-The term that refers to a firm's ability to meet its commitments for financial liabilities is known as working capital.
-Working capital is calculated by subtracting current liabilities from current assets and reflects the short-term financial health of a business.
-It indicates whether a company has enough short-term assets to cover its short-term debts.
-A positive working capital means that the firm can meet its obligations, which is essential for maintaining operations and ensuring financial stability.
+The term that describes a firm's ability to meet its commitments for financial liabilities is working capital.
+Working capital represents the difference between a company's current assets and current liabilities.
+It is a crucial measure of an organization's short-term financial health and its efficiency in managing its operational expenses.
+A positive working capital indicates that the firm has enough assets to cover its short-term obligations, which is essential for sustaining operations and maintaining liquidity.

 Subscribe